wesleytian/blog/content/2019/whitney.md

 title="" class="center_norm_rounded"/>
 <center> *5:42 a.m. – Sunrise* </center>

 At around 5:30 a.m., we could start to see without using our headlamps.
-There were few people on the trail so it was incredibly serene.
+There were few people on the trail and it was incredibly serene.

 <img src="/whitney/whitney.jpg" alt="High school junior year transcript"
 title="" class="center_norm_rounded"/>

 We saw a lot more people as we neared the trail camp.
-Many people were hiking Mount Whitney in many days so they were starting to wake up and pack up their tents for the final push to the summit.
+Many people were hiking Mount Whitney in many days so they were starting to wake up and pack up their tents for their final push to the summit.

 <img src="/whitney/trail_camp.jpg" alt="High school junior year transcript"
 title="" class="center_norm_rounded"/>
-<center> *5:58 a.m. – Trail Camp (12,039 ft, 3,669 m)* </center>
+<center> *5:58 a.m. – Mile 6: Trail Camp (12,039 ft, 3,669 m)* </center>

 This was the last place to get water according to both online and local sources.
 According to an online source, we only needed 1.5L to 2L of water, which we only realized didn't make sense after it was too late.

 I drank 2L of water to get to trail camp and the route to trail camp was only a quarter of the entire trail.
 From trail camp to summit and back to trail camp was around half of the entire trail, so at the very least we should have brought 4L of water.

 This also marked the beginning of the infamous "97-switchbacks".